Ali Sedighi

 We conducted a comprehensive analysis using our neuroscience framework and identified several key opportunities:

-1. Addressing loss aversion: We implemented a "Reserved for 15 minutes" message in the shopping cart to create a sense of ownership before purchase.
+1. Addressing loss aversion: We implemented a "Reserved for 15 minutes" message in the shopping cart.

 2. Reducing cognitive load: We simplified the checkout process from 5 steps to 3 and removed 7 non-essential form fields.

-3. Leveraging the dopamine reward system: We added a progress indicator and micro-animations that celebrated each step toward purchase completion.
+3. Leveraging the dopamine reward system: We added a progress indicator and micro-animations that celebrated each step.

-4. Applying emotional triggers: We replaced generic product descriptions with sensory-rich, emotionally evocative language that activated the limbic system.
+4. Applying emotional triggers: We replaced generic product descriptions with sensory-rich, emotionally evocative language.

 The Results